News

 • Calendering: Passing the fabric through heated rollers to improve surface texture and appearance.

-Characteristics of Needle Punched Nonwovens
+Characteristics of Needle-Punched Nonwovens

 • Durability: High tensile strength and durability due to mechanical entanglement.